binmahone/spark-rqg-archived/README.md

 sbt packArchive
 ```

+## Best way to resolve some issues

+Delete any related rqg generated folder like rqg_data and spark_rqg in the home directory.
+Delete the /tmp/test-spark/ folder.
+Then, run the dataGenerator and queryGenerator commands again.

 ## FAQ

 ### How to solve the problem of `spark-submit returned with exit code x, See the log4j logs for more detail`?